Selectable Lightweight Attack Munition

 Selectable Lightweight Attack Munition or (M2/M3/M4 SLAM) is a small United States multi-purpose landmine produced by ATK Precision Fuze Company in Janesville, Wisconsin from 1992 to 2002.
-It has a passive infrared sensor, and a magnetic influence sensor which allow it to be used as a demolition munition, off-route mine, or full width belly attack mine.
+It has a passive infrared sensor, and a magnetic influence sensor which allow it to be used as a demolition munition, off-route mine, or full-width belly attack mine.

 Overview

 The SLAM is compact and weighs only 1 kilogram, so it is easily man-portable.
 The SLAM is intended for use against APCs, parked aircraft, wheeled or tracked vehicles, stationary targets (such as electrical transformers), small fuel-storage tanks (less than 10000 USgal), and ammunition storage facilities.
-When the mine is triggered, the Misznay-Schardin effect generates a copper explosively formed penetrator (EFP), which can penetrate 40 millimeters of armor at a range of eight meters.
+When the mine is triggered, the Misnay-Schardin effect generates a copper explosively formed penetrator (EFP), which can penetrate 40 millimeters of armor at a range of eight meters.

 The SLAM has an anti-tamper feature that is only active in the bottom- and side-attack modes.
 The SLAM will detonate when an attempt is made to change the selector switch's position after arming.

 The SLAM is produced in three versions: